DavidAJohnston/DecentralizedApplications/README.md

     images and quote
     [gsantostasi](http://www.reddit.com/r/Bitcoin/comments/21pujs/bitcoin_compared_with_metcalfes_and_zipfs_law/).

--   [Correlation between the value of a DApp and Metcalfe’s Law](http://imgur.com/RDPz54G).
+-   [Correlation between the value of a Dapp and Metcalfe’s Law](http://imgur.com/RDPz54G).
 Credit for image [Peter R](https://bitcointalk.org/index.php?topic=400235.msg5882283#msg5882283).

-### A proposed metaphor for DApps
+### A proposed metaphor for Dapps

-It would be beneficial to have a well-grounded and easily accessible metaphor for DApps.
+It would be beneficial to have a well-grounded and easily accessible metaphor for Dapps.
 Such a metaphor would ideally have the virtue of simplexity, so that it could be used for human-computer interfaces.

 Such a metaphor could be a